Christmas Lights Gingerbread Snack Cake

-This Christmas Lights Snack Cake is an incredibly easy and really fun festive way to celebrate the holidays!
-I use organic Giggles and activated charcoal to make a naturally colored holiday cake!
+This Christmas Lights Gingerbread Snack Cake is an easy, fun, and festive way to celebrate the holidays!
+I use organic Giggles and activated charcoal to make a naturally colored holiday cake (no artificial colors needed!).

-If you are looking for more organically decorated holiday treats, try my Vegan Christmas Tree Brownies, Tree Sugar Cookies, or my Christmas Tree Cupcakes.
+If you are looking for more festive holiday treats, try Vegan Christmas Tree Brownies, Tree Sugar Cookies Without Artificial Colors, Maple Caramel Dark Chocolate Gingerbread Cookie Bars, Gingerbread Caramel Sauce, or Chocolate Peppermint Christmas Tree Cupcakes.

 I made this naturally colored Christmas cake using one of our favorite candies — Giggles.
 And if you don’t know what Giggles are, they are basically organic Skittles.
 But they taste a million times better than Skittles — and the green one is not lime, it’s green apple!